-Everything considered, the cost of an uncontested divorce in Georgia if you represent yourself in court may be as little as about $300 to over $3,000 for an uncontested divorce in Georgia.
+The cost of an uncontested divorce in Georgia if you represent yourself in court may be as little as about $300.
+Many attorneys charge their clients over $3,000 for an uncontested divorce in Georgia.
 But, using our process, we charge much less than that.
-Of course, that assumes that you start with the idea that your case is going to be uncontested.
-If you start the process as a contested case and then settle it as an uncontested divorce, the cost can be much, much higher.
+Of course, that assumes that you start with the plan and desire that your case is going to be uncontested.
+If you start the process as a contested case and then settle it as an uncontested divorce, the cost can be much higher.
 So, if pays to do your research and select the right attorney for your divorce.
 Even if you decide to represent yourself in the divorce instead of hiring an attorney, the court costs alone will be over $200 due to the filing fees, service fees and similar court costs.

-If you and your spouse cannot agree on the issues in a Settlement Agreement, you will not have an uncontested divorce.
-Even relatively simple divorce cases can turn out to be lengthy and expensive if emotions prevent one of the parties from agreeing on the divorce details.
+If you and your spouse do not agree on the issues in a Settlement Agreement, you do not have an uncontested divorce.
+Even relatively simple divorce cases can turn out to be lengthy and expensive if emotions or other factors prevent one of the parties from agreeing on the details of a Settlement Agreement.

 Affordable Uncontested Divorce:

-It is our objective to provide each client (and the spouse) who wants an uncontested divorce with an inexpensive, fast, high-quality and dignified divorce – an affordable uncontested divorce.
+It is our objective to provide each client who wants an uncontested divorce in Georgia with an inexpensive, fast, high-quality and dignified divorce – an affordable uncontested divorce.
 Fortunately, in the overwhelming majority of our cases we succeed.
-Naturally, that means that our client and his/her spouse both have the same objective in mind and do not want to spend a lot of money on the divorce process.
-Instead, both parties simply want a decent, fair and affordable outcome in the divorce.
+Naturally, that means that our client and his/her spouse must have the same objective in mind and do not want to spend a lot of money on the divorce process.
+Instead, both parties simply want a decent, fair and affordable divorce.

-We have tailored our process to produce an uncontested divorce that is affordable.
-We always represent our clients in uncontested matters for a flat fee.
+We have tailored our process to produce an affordable uncontested divorce.
+We always represent our clients in uncontested divorces for a low,flat fee.
 You will know exactly what you will pay for your uncontested divorce in Georgia before we start the process.
 There are no hidden fees or costs.